Introduction

 If the property is acquired by a Brazilian company, the immigration analysis may change and may involve other rules related to investment in a Brazilian legal entity, corporate management or different migration categories.

-Minimum Amount Does Not Guarantee Approval
+Minimum Amount Does Not support Approval

 Authorities may review documentation, source of funds, property regularity, FX evidence, personal documents, background checks, duration of stay and other immigration requirements.